-Recently, nonbinary (this will open in a new window)and genderqueer (this will open in a new window)voices are being heard in our media in a way they haven’t before – but what about in our fiction?
+Recently, nonbinary before you jump in with two feet.and genderqueer voices are being heard in our media in a way they haven’t before – but what about in our fiction?
 With some publishers pushing for diversity, I’ve noticed more authors beginning to write characters whose gender identities lie outside the ‘male’ or ‘female’ binary.
 As a nonbinary writer (and reader!)
 I find the idea of more characters like me really exciting.
-As with any group of people, especially those who may be marginalised, though, it’s important to do your research and get it right before you jump in with two feet.
+As with any group of people, especially those who may be marginalised, though, it’s important to do your research and get it right

 Examine the way you conceptualise gender

 We’re raised to think of gender as just Female and Male, but the existence of genderqueer people proves it’s more complex than just one or t’other.
 How do you think of your own gender?
 Are you all male or all female?
 Is there a little wiggle room?
 Because we don’t fit with society’s concept of gender, nonbinary and genderqueer people are forced to always think about gender, so thinking about it yourself will help you get into your character’s head.

 We don’t have to be aliens or faeries!

 This is a pattern a lot of fantasy and sci-fi authors fall into: a nonbinary character who is nonbinary because they belong to a species/culture which has a different (or no) concept of gender.
 This is a perfectly legitimate way to do it; however, it’s important to remember that we’re also real people!
 If your only nonbinary characters are aliens and faeries, there’s an implication there that normal humans can’t identify outside the binary.

 Remember that physical sex, sexuality, gender identity and gender expression are different things